KxcperM/Brazilian-Ecommerce-Project/README.md

 # Brazilian Ecommerce Project
 This project is a full data pipeline built on the Olist Brazilian Ecommerce dataset from Kaggle.
-The raw CSV data across 9 files was imported into PostgreSQL, cleaned and transformed using advanced SQL, then modelled and visualised in Power BI.
+The raw CSV data across 9 files was imported into PostgreSQL, cleaned and transformed using advanced SQL queries, then modelled and visualised in Power BI.

 ## Tech Stack